Two-factor authentication (2FA): Everything you need to know

 When you have 2FA enabled on an account, you need two of these three things to get access.

 You've been using 2FA for most of your adult life.
-The companies who process credit card payments for online retailers usually force you to enter the three-digit code on the back of your credit card as well as the card number, then need you to provide the billing address.
-The numbers on the card (both front and back) are a way to make sure you have the card in your possession for the first method of authentication, then the address you provide has to match what the card issuer has on file as a second way to prove who you are.
+Companies that process credit card payments for online retailers usually force you to enter the three-digit code on the back of your credit card as well as the card number, and then you need to provide the billing address.
+The numbers on the card (both front and back) are a way to make sure you have the card in your possession for the first method of authentication.
+Then, the address you provide has to match what the card issuer has on file as a second way to prove who you are.
 That's 2FA.

 Back when the world still used checks to pay for things, most businesses wanted two forms of physical ID from a well-recognized place like your state DMV or school as a way to make sure you are the person whose name is on the top of the check.
 That's also 2FA.
 Plus, to get those IDs usually requires multiple things from different places to prove who you are.